UmutVrl/kinova-gen3-ai-candybar-pickplace/README.md

 ### Overview
 The Integration stage is where all the core components—camera calibration, coordinate transformation, and object detection—come together to enable the Kinova Gen3 robot to autonomously detect, localize, and manipulate a candy bar using a custom-trained MediaPipe model.
 This folder contains scripts for testing the object detector, calibrating pixel-to-centimeter ratios, running the main pick-and-place logic, and a process skeleton for workflow reference.
 ### Folder Structure & Scripts
-01_object_detector_test.py	Tests the MediaPipe object detection model on the camera stream and visualizes detections.
+01_object_detector_test.py	Tests the MediaPipe object detection model on the camera stream and visualizes detections. <br />
-02_skeleton.py	Outlines the high-level workflow for the pick-and-place process, from initialization to shutdown.
+02_skeleton.py	Outlines the high-level workflow for the pick-and-place process, from initialization to shutdown. <br />
-03_pixel_to_cm_calibration.py	Calibrates the pixel-to-centimeter ratio using ArUco markers, crucial for accurate physical movement.
+03_pixel_to_cm_calibration.py	Calibrates the pixel-to-centimeter ratio using ArUco markers, crucial for accurate physical movement. <br />
-04_integration_main.py	The main script: integrates detection, coordinate transformation, and robot control for autonomous pick-and-place.
+04_integration_main.py	The main script: integrates detection, coordinate transformation, and robot control for autonomous pick-and-place. <br />
 ### Integration Workflow
 Object Detection Test
   Use 01_object_detector_test.py to verify that the MediaPipe model correctly detects the candy bar in the camera feed.
 This step ensures your AI model is working before integrating with the robot.